Advertisement

 • The American College of Radiology and National Comprehensive Cancer Network recommend every woman begin yearly screenings at age 40.

-Senior woman getting mammogram
+Senior person getting mammogram

 5 / 8

-MYTH: Mammograms always hurt
+MYTH: Mammograms Always Hurt

-But the pressure on each breast is very brief—only long enough to take quick images—and many women recount the feeling as temporarily unpleasant, rather than outright painful.
+But the pressure on each breast is very brief—only long enough to take quick images—and many people recount the feeling as temporarily unpleasant, rather than outright painful.
 (If the compression does become too much to bear, alert your technician.)

 Worried about potential soreness?
 Try to avoid scheduling your appointment when your breasts are tender, like in the days before or during your period.
 Rosenblatt suggests that taking an over-the-counter pain reliever could help, as long it’s safe for you.
 And if it’s your first mammogram, she recommends asking the technician to walk you through the process, “because the stress and tension also makes it more uncomfortable for patients.”